 Effectiveness of reprocessing depends on a number of variables.

 Monitoring of disinfection is essential to document the effectiveness of reprocessing.
 Factors to be documented include:

-Monitoring of sterilization requires different documentation for different methods.
+Monitoring of sterilization includes different recordkeeping for different methods:

 Once devices/equipment have been disinfected, proper handling and storage are required to maintain these items in ready-to-use condition.
-See your facility’s policies for specific details.
+See the facility’s policies for specific details.